londer1/londer1/README.md

 # Hello, I'm @londer1! 👋

-I'm passionate about computers and constantly challenge myself to learn new things in tech.
-I also have a knack for occasionally annoying Marius!

-🔭 **Currently:** I'm diving into JavaScript, exploring its nuances, and building exciting projects.

-🌱 **Exploring:** JavaScript is my current focus, but I'm always eager to delve deeper into various tech domains.

-💻 **I'm Open to Collaborate:** Interested in collaborating on a website or any tech-related project!
+Welcome to my digital corner!
+If you love tech **and** cats, you're in the right place.
+(Yes, that's a picture of a cat hilariously pushing a bowl of water in its face on my profile)

+---

+💻 **Who Am I?**

+I'm passionate about all things about computers, from writing code to physically building machines.
+I love building PCs and know a lot about components—from CPUs to GPUs and everything in between.

+---

+🔐 **On the Horizon:**
+Most likely headed into the world of **cybersecurity**.
+Its cool to be allowed to hack ethically annd all that.

+🌱 **Currently Exploring:**
+JavaScript is my current playground, where I’m diving deep into learning it, and how to use it a good way.
+But don’t be surprised if you catch me talking about the latest hardware releases.

+🤝 **Open for Collaboration:**
+If you're into building websites, interested in tech, or want to brainstorm cool ideas about software **or** hardware, let’s create something amazing together!

+---

+📫 **Reach Out:**
-📫 **Reach Me:** Drop me a message on Discord.
-I'm always up for discussions, brainstorming sessions, or a casual chat about tech and beyond!
+Feel free to drop me a message on Discord!
+Whether it's tech talk, PC builds, cat memes, or just hanging out, I'm always up for a good chat.

+---

+Thanks for stopping by!
+Remember, tech is always better with a bit of curiosity... and cats! 🐾💻

 <!---
 londer1/londer1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.